-The security objective OT.Data_Authenticity aims ensuring authenticity of the User- and TSF data (after the PACE Authentication) by enabling its verification at the terminal-side and by an active verification by the TOE itself.
-This objective is mainly achieved by FTP_ITC.1/PACE using FCS COP.1/PACE MAC.
-A prerequisite for establishing this trusted channel is a successful PACE or and Terminal Authentication (FIA UID.1/PACE, FIA UAU.1/PACE) Chip v.1 usina FCS CKM.1/DH PACE FCS_CKM.1/CA resp. and possessing the special properties FIA UAU.5/PACE, FIA UAU.6/PACE resp.
+The security objective OT.Data\Authenticity aims ensuring authenticity of the User- and TSF data (after the PACE Authentication) by enabling its verification at the terminal-side and by an active verification by the TOE itself.
+This objective is mainly achieved by FTP\ITC.1/PACE using FCS COP.1/PACE MAC.
+A prerequisite for establishing this trusted channel is a successful PACE or (FIA UID.1/PACE, Chip and Terminal Authentication v.1 FIA UAU.1/PACE) possessing special FCS CKM.1/DH PACE resp.
+FCS CKM.1/CA and the properties FIA UAU.5/PACE, FIA UAU.6/PACE resp.
 FIA UAU.6/EAC.
 FDP RIP.1 requires erasing the values of session keys (here: for KMAC).
 FIA UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 represent some required specific properties of the protocols used.
-The SFR FMT MTD.1./KEY READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
-FMT MTD.1/PA requires that SO_D containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be oemalto [×] Reference D1278599 Release (Printed copy not controlle version before using) 1.1p ed: verify the Classification Level Public Pages 92 considered as trustworthy.The SFR FCS_RND.1 represents a general support for cryptographic operations needed.
-The SFRs FMT_SMF.1 and FMT_SMR.1/PACE support the functions and roles related.
+The SFR FMT\MTD.1./KEY\READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
+FMT MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered as trustworthy.
+The SFR FCS RND.1 represents a general support for cryptographic operations needed.
+The SFRs FMT\SMF.1 and FMT\SMR.1/PACE support the functions and roles related.

-In pre-personalisation, the SFR FCS_CKM.1/PERSO and FCS_COP.1/PERSO ensure the authenticity of data transfers after successful authentication of the pre-personalisation agent according to FIA_UID.1/PERSO and FIA_UAU.1/PERSO, with the support of FIA_AFL.1/PERSO.
+In pre-personalisation, the SFR FCS\CKM.1/PERSO and FCS\COP.1/PERSO ensure the authenticity of data transfers after successful authentication of the pre-personalisation agent according to FIA\UID.1/PERSO and FIA\UAU.1/PERSO, with the support of FIA\AFL.1/PERSO.

-The security objective OT.Data Confidentiality aims that the TOE always ensures confidentiality of the User- and TSF-data stored and, after the PACE Authentication resp.
+The security objective OT.Data\Confidentiality aims that the TOE always ensures confidentiality of the User- and TSF-data stored and, after the PACE Authentication resp.
 Chip Authentication, of these data exchanged.
-This objective for the data stored is mainly achieved by (FDP ACC.1/TRM, FDP ACF.1/TRM).
-FIA UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 represent some required specific properties of the protocols used.
-This objective for the data exchanged is mainly achieved by FDP UCT.1/TRM, FDP UIT.1/TRM and FTP ITC.1/PACE using FCS COP.1/PACE ENC resp.
-FCS COP.1/CA ENC.
-A prerequisite for establishing this trusted channel is a successful PACE or Authentication (FIA_UID.1/PACE, Chip and Terminal v.1 FIA_UAU.1/PACE) usina possessing FCS CKM.1/DH PACE resp.
-FCS CKM.1/CA and the special properties FIA_UAU.5/PACE, FIA_UAU.6/PACE resp.
-FIA_UAU.6/EAC.
-FDP_RIP.1 requires erasing the values of session keys (here: for K{ENC}).
-The SFR FMT_MTD.1./KEY_READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
-FMT_MTD.1/PA requires that SO_D containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered trustworthy .The SFR FCS RND.1 represents the general support for cryptographic operations needed.
-The SFRs FMT_SMF.1 and FMT_SMR.1/PACE support the functions and roles related.
+This objective for the data stored is mainly achieved by (FDP\ACC.1/TRM, FDP\ACF.1/TRM).
+FIA\UAU.4/PACE, FIA\UAU.5/PACE and FCS\CKM.4 represent some required specific properties of the protocols used.
+This objective for the data exchanged is mainly achieved by FDP\UCT.1/TRM, FDP\UIT.1/TRM and FTP\ITC.1/PACE using FCS\COP.1/PACE\ENC resp.
+FCS\COP.1/CA\ENC.
+A prerequisite for establishing this trusted channel is a successful PACE or Chip and Terminal Authentication v.1 (FIA\UID.1/PACE, FIA\UAU.1/PACE) using FCS\CKM.1/DH\PACE resp.
+FCS\CKM.1/CA and possessing the special properties FIA\UAU.5/PACE, FIA\UAU.6/PACE resp.
+FIA\UAU.6/EAC.
+FDP\RIP.1 requires erasing the values of session keys (here: for KENC).
+The SFR FMT\MTD.1./KEY\READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
+FMT\MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered trustworthy.
+The SFR FCS\RND.1 represents the general support for cryptographic operations needed.
+The SFRs FMT\SMF.1 and FMT\SMR.1/PACE support the functions and roles related.

-In pre-personalisation, the SFR FCS_CKM.1/PERSO and FCS_COP.1/PERSO ensure the confidentiality of data transfers after successful authentication of the pre-personalisation agent according to FIA_UID.1/PERSO and FIA_UAU.1/PERSO, with the support of FIA_AFL.1/PERSO.
+In pre-personalisation, the SFR FCS\CKM.1/PERSO and FCS\COP.1/PERSO ensure the confidentiality of data transfers after successful authentication of the pre-personalisation agent according to FIA\UID.1/PERSO and FIA\UAU.1/PERSO, with the support of FIA\AFL.1/PERSO.